 Fans can make or break a game!
 Keep it CLASSY!

-School has started.
+School will start soon.
 Softball games are in full swing.
 Kickoff will soon happen for Mayes County Football.
 It’s just that time of year.

 It’s also the time of year parents and fans cheer on their favorite team and athlete.
 For me, the fans can make and break a superb sport.